olayis/expensus/README.md

     or
     yarn build:prod

-    Runs the app in production mode.
+    Builds the app for production.

-    Open http://localhost:9000 to view it in the browser.

 6.Start up server to view app in production mode